Redactix

 Click the Image button in the toolbar to open a modal with file upload zone.
 Drag & drop works there too.

-Setting Up Image Upload
+Setting Up Image Management

 1